Dasharo/docs/docs/dasharo-tools-suite/documentation.md

 Within DTS, you may use the `flashrom` and `fwupdmgr` utilities to update, downgrade, or reinstall your firmware.

-To update your firmware to the latest version first choose option number 9 to drop to Shell and run:
+To update your firmware to the latest version, first choose option number 9 to drop to Shell and run:

 ```bash